tradingstrategy-ai/web3-ethereum-defi/README.md

 # Python usage

-The Python support is available as `eth-hentai` Python package.
+The Python support is available as `web3-ethereum-defi` Python package.

 The package depends only on [web3.py](github.com/ethereum/web3.py) and not others, like [Brownie](https://eth-brownie.readthedocs.io/).
 It grabs popular ABI files with their bytecode and compilation artifacts so that the contracts